 - Major family events

-A significant event in your family, such as a wedding, birth of a child, or a child going to college, presents new financial challenges.
+A significant event in your family, such as a wedding, or a birth of a child present a new financial challenges.
 It’s time to think about things like estate planning, life insurance, or savings.
 A financial planner can help you navigate through these new circumstances.

 Of course, it’s still best to stay ahead of these major family events.
-Consulting a financial planner beforehand can help determine your life priorities, customise an individual plan, and help you be more prepared when these events actually happen.
+Consulting a financial planner beforehand can help determine your life priorities.
+You can customise an individual plan, and help you be more prepared when these events actually happen.

 If retirement is in your near future, a financial planner can help you determine how prepared you are for that stage in your life.
-Some questions they can help you answer include what type of retirement account to use and how to maximise your retirement fund.
+They can help you answer include what type of retirement account to use and how to maximise your retirement fund.

 - Buying property

 Buying a home or any other piece of real estate may be your biggest investment yet.
-Especially since market prices for Australian houses have been accelerating downward since October of last year, consulting a financial planner may be a good idea to determine if you’re making a wise investment.
+Market prices for Australian houses have been accelerating downward since October of last year.
+This means consulting a financial planner may be a good idea to determine if you’re making a wise investment.